-Some of the best selling drugs in the United States are Synthroid, Levothroid, Levoxyl, and generic levothyroxine, or T4, as this thyroid hormone is sometimes called.
+Some of the best-selling drugs in the United States are Synthroid, Levothroid, Levoxyl, and generic levothyroxine, or T4, as this thyroid hormone is sometimes called.
 This is an indication, at least in part, of a significant prevalence of hypothyroidism or low thyroid function.
 However, many people—including some practitioners—are now questioning the effectiveness of this hormone in treating hypothyroidism.

 Practitioners typically order a thyroid stimulating hormone or TSH test when presented with a patient who is displaying signs of low thyroid activity (see Hypothyroidism: Is 98.6° Really Normal?).
-TSH, which is produced by the pituitary gland, has for the last 25 years been considered the foremost indicator of thyroid activity.
+TSH, which is produced by the pituitary gland, has been considered the foremost indicator of thyroid activity.
 If a patient’s TSH number is high, it is assumed that the pituitary is working overtime to try to stimulate the thyroid to produce more hormones.
 So the practitioner prescribes the thyroid hormone T4 and the TSH number comes down.
 It’s that simple: when a hormone cannot be produced, a replacement dose fixes the problem.

 Yet, for many patients, T4 does not fix the problem.
 This treatment approach doesn’t address the needs of those who still suffer with hypothyroid symptoms, even when their TSH blood levels look perfect.
 In these cases, practitioners might add a free T4 test (free meaning that the T4 thyroid hormone is not on a carrier protein and is therefore able to enter a cell), along with the TSH test, to help monitor the level of T4 available in the blood.